-In the original story ("Paycheck" by Philip K. Dick) Jennings sends to himself very different items and there were only 7 of them.
+In the original story ("Paycheck" by Philip K. Dick) Jennings sends to himself very different items, and there were only seven of them.
 They were: "A code key.
 A ticket stub.
 A parcel receipt.
 A length of fine wire.
 Half a poker chip, broken across.
 A green strip of cloth.
 A bus token."

-In the making of included on DVD, John Woo says that the visual similarities in the lead character to Roger Thornhill from North by Northwest (1959), as well as similarities in chase scenes etc. are there on purpose.
+In the "Making of" featurette on the DVD, John Woo says that the visual similarities in the lead character to Roger Thornhill from North by Northwest (1959), as well as similarities in chase scenes, et cetera, are there on purpose.

-Among one of the items in the envelope is Michael's ID card from Alcom Corporation.
-In an FBI office scene there is a close shot of the card with a UPC bar-code 071486036043.
+One of the items in the envelope is Michael's identification card from Alcom Corporation.
+In an F.B.I. office scene, there is a close shot of the card with a U.P.C. barcode 071486036043.
 This code corresponds to Premiere Magazine published by Curtis Circulation Company.

 The trivia items below may give away important plot points.

-Thought up as a joke by a visual effects engineer (so says the "making of" included on DVD), some scenes make hints that the machine may be a sophisticated hand-lines reader.
+Thought up as a joke by a Visual Effects Engineer (according to the "Making of" featurette on DVD), some scenes make hints that the machine may be a sophisticated hand-lines reader.
 Before Michael goes to Allcom for his job, he's getting inspiration from a ceramic hand sculpture, showing the lines.
 When, at the end of the film, he uses the machine, there is a close shot of interaction between the machine and his hand-lines.